Humanitariansai/YouTube/Art/README.md

-# YouTube
+# Arts and Logo
-Notebooks and exercises related to Humanitarians.ai YouTube videos
+This repository contains various arts and logos desigmed for Skunks_Skool.